comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 ### Script for deleting car
 Steps:
-1.Check if the file exists
+1. Check if the file exists
-2.Check if only one argument is entered
+2. Check if only one argument is entered
-3.Delete the license.txt file in database
+3. Delete the license.txt file in database
-4.Delete the line containing that license plate in maincarfile.txt
+4. Delete the line containing that license plate in maincarfile.txt
 ```.sh
 #this program delete a car given one argument
 #licenses